Is Everything Actually an Exercise in Futility?

 Given this, why in the world would we then make any effort to engage, or work on our own development, or even act to any seeming purpose?

 Sometime in the past someone told me, “Understand that little you do will matter, but know you must do it for the sake of your soul.”
 This reminds me so much of the work of the Jungian Analyst, James Hollis, and his book, What Matters Most: Living a More Considered Life.
 He would likely propose that we simply must do what we must do for it is the nature of the soul’s work, or our fate, or destiny if you prefer.

 As I walked to my yoga class after these thoughts, I felt a heavy sadness in my chest: sorrow that so much we wish we could change for the better, even within ourselves, is simply beyond us.
 I felt grief that for unfathomable reasons, many hateful and damaging things will continue, no matter what we do.
-Even perhaps the things we wish to believe are useful to others or our world are (as the teacher Rhondell proclaimed), nothing but vanities of the self.
+Maybe even the things we wish to believe will prove to be useful to others are (as the teacher Rhondell proclaimed), nothing but vanities of the self.

 Seeing True in Action

 If much is in fact futile, what then are we to do and to what end?